bnnyng/garden/content/Liquid brains change both their connections and their structure, after Sole et al..md

 tags:
   - permanent-note
   - topic-cognitive-science
-lastmod: 2025-02-09T16:59:49-05:00
+lastmod: 2025-06-24T18:21:43-04:00
 date: 2024-03-12T14:52:48-04:00
 ---
-[[@2019sole|Sole et al. (2019)]] define **liquid brains** as those that can change not only the connections between atomic units, but also their overall structure.
+$\quad$[[@2019soleLiquid]] define **liquid brains** as those that can change not only the connections between atomic units, but also their overall structure.
 In contrast, the brain is usually taken to be a **solid** collection of fixed neurons defined by interneuron connections and how those connections change over time.

-Examples of liquid brains include:
+$\quad$Examples of liquid brains include:
 - “**Groups of ants** can (collectively) engage in surprisingly intelligent behavior, but the locations and connections between ants are not fixed.
 As the ants move about their environment, they form and break connections dynamically with their neighbors.”

 ---